akinmail/isw-payment-sdk-android/CORDOVA_README.md

     paymentItems.done(function(response){
     alert("Wallet loaded successfully");
     var responseObject = JSON.parse(response);
-    // The response object here contains cardProduct, panLast4Digits and token
+    // The response object here contains cardProduct, panLast4Digits and token, the token is used for making payment
-        for(var i=0; i<response.length; i++){
+    // Load the cardProduct on a dropdown list and use the token in making payment with wallet for(var i=0; i<response.length; i++){
             console.log(responseObject.paymentMethods[i].token);
             console.log(responseObject.paymentMethods[i].panLast4Digits);